alexandrebouchard/tutorialj/README.md

 - Check out the source ``git clone git@github.com:alexandrebouchard/tutorialj.git``
 - Compile using ``gradle installApp``
 - Add the jars in  ``build/install/tutorialj/lib/`` to your classpath
+- Add ``build/install/tutorialj/bin/`` to your path

 Usage
 -----

 ### Creating a basic tutorial

+Tutorials are just sequences of nodes.
+Each node is a javadoc comment, with its contents rendered as markdown, and optionally, source code and/or link to javadoc/full code browser.

-To create the first step of a tutorial, add the following tag above a method, class, field, or constructor:
+To create the first step/node of a tutorial, add the following tag above a method, class, field, or constructor:
 ```java
 @Tutorial(startTutorial = "README.md")